eunomia-bpf/bpftime/README.md

 [![Build and Test runtime](https://github.com/eunomia-bpf/bpftime/actions/workflows/runtime.yml/badge.svg)](https://github.com/eunomia-bpf/bpftime/actions/workflows/runtime.yml)
 [![DOI](https://zenodo.org/badge/676866666.svg)](https://zenodo.org/badge/latestdoi/676866666)

 `bpftime`, a full-featured, high-performance eBPF runtime designed to operate in userspace.
 It offers fast Uprobe and Syscall hook capabilities: Userspace uprobe can be **10x faster than kernel uprobe!** and can programmatically **hook all syscalls of a process** safely and efficiently.

-> ⚠️ **Note**: `bpftime` is actively under development.
-It's at a very early stage and may contain bugs.
-> The API or design might change in upcoming releases, and it's not yet recommended for production use.
-See our [roadmap](#roadmap) for details.
-We'd love to hear your feedback and suggestions!
-Please feel free to open an issue or [Contact us](#contact).

 ## Key Features